Made Man (video game)

-Made Man is a 2006 third-person shooter video game developed by the UK company SilverBack Studios and published by Mastertronic and Aspyr for PlayStation 2 and Microsoft Windows.
+Made Man, known in North America as Made Man: Confessions of the Family Blood, is a 2006 third-person shooter video game developed by the UK company SilverBack Studios and published by Mastertronic and Aspyr for PlayStation 2 and Microsoft Windows.
 The game is set in the year 1972 within the New York City underworld of organized crime in the Mafia.
 The storyline is written by crime author David Fisher with collaboration from former mafioso Salvatore "Bill" Bonanno.

-The player assumes the role of Joey Verola, a former soldier, as he is indoctrinated into the world of American organized crime and must relive his life - every moment, every kill - as he rises through the ranks to become a made man.
+The player assumes the role of Joey Verola, a former soldier, as he is indoctrinated into the world of American organized crime and must relive his life – every moment, every kill – as he rises through the ranks to become a made man.
 The storyline spans three decades of his life, from the horror of Vietnam to the urban jungle of Brooklyn.

 Plot

 Joey (Rick Pasqualone) is forced into the world of crime when he saves a don's right-hand man in Vietnam.
 The game's missions are a series of flashbacks: as Joey is being driven to the don's place to be made he reveals to his nephew how he rose through the ranks.